aakriti1318/aicaptionbot/README.md

 # IMAGE CAPTION BOT / PIX2STORY

+###### A web application based on LSTM, CNN, RNN, Keras and transfer learning.
+The goal of the project is generating a caption for a given photograph.
+This project could be the visual aid for blind people.

 #### Get the Dataset
 I have used flickr8k dataset that is available on kaggle. https://www.kaggle.com/adityajn105/flickr8k/activity